What To Do In An Emergency

 If your meter and consumer unit are located in a communal area, you may need to check for any vandalism or damage to the meter equipment.

-If your switches are in the on position and there are no problems with your local network, please contact us.
+If your switches are in the on position and there are no problems with your local network, please contact us via the methods outlined at the bottom of this page.

 Was your smart meter in pre-payment mode with a previous supplier?

 If you have a first Generation Smart meter and were on a pre-pay tariff with your previous supplier, your meter might not have switched correctly to credit mode on your switchover date.
-If you believe this might have happened please contact us, we may also advise to contact your previous Supplier.
+If you believe this might have happened please contact us via the methods below, we may also advise to contact your previous Supplier.

 How to get in contact with us?